dotnet/csharplang/proposals/yield-in-try-catch.md

 }
 ```

 These restrictions exist in large part because it presented technical challenges for the native compiler and it wasn't a high enough priority item.
-The state machine support in Roslyn already supports the type of transforms necessary for this feature.
+That is no longer a blocker as the state machine in Rsolyn supports the types of transforms necessary to support this feature.
+There are still several semantic challenges to work through and this proposal has been written to address those.

 This proposal will allow for the common cases of `yield` within `try` and `catch` without the awkward workarounds that are necessary today to move the `yield` outside the `try`.

 ## Detailed Design

-### yield in try and catch
+### yield inside try and catch

 The `yield` statement will be allowed inside `try` and `catch` blocks.
 The behavior will be the same as a `yield` statement today: